 It's the mantra of the political season.
-But what kind of change—from
+But what kind of change—from what to what?

 Will taxes go up or down?
 Will we stay in Iraq or get out?
 Will marriage be protected or abandoned?
 Will we get restrained judges or judicial activists?
 Will our children have fewer or more educational choices?
 Will we go nuclear or stay with coal and oil?
 Will our foreign policy be interventionist or isolationist?
 The list of questions goes on and on, and voters should demand concrete answers.